-- the system presents significant barriers to Aboriginal and Torres Strait Islander peoples becoming kinship carers - Aboriginal and Torres Strait Islander peoples' contact with the criminal justice system is at much higher rates than non-Indigenous people^{vi} - there is limited support in, and engagement with, communities to assist across every stage of the process - suitability for obtaining a Blue Card is based on irrelevant information, over-policing and subjective assessments of an individual's character by police and other sources at the time of an offence, rather than on the risk of harm to a child - current Blue Card Services processes and systems are not culturally appropriate and cultural considerations do not form part of the decision-making process - there is a lack of community education and culturally appropriate information and resources for Aboriginal and Torres Strait Islander peoples - a dual process between assessment by Child Safety about suitability to place a child, followed by a second Blue Card assessment may result in a different outcome - greater communication and information-sharing is required between Child Safety and Blue Card Services.^{viiviii}
+- the system presents significant barriers to Aboriginal and Torres Strait Islander peoples in becoming kinship carers - Aboriginal and Torres Strait Islander peoples contact with the criminal justice system is at much higher rates than non-Indigenous people^{vi} - there is limited support in, and engagement with, communities to assist across every stage of the process. - suitability for obtaining a Blue Card is based on irrelevant information, over-policing and subjective assessments of an individual's character by police and other sources at the time of an offence, rather than on the risk of harm to a child - current Blue Card Services processes and systems are not culturally appropriate and cultural considerations do not form part of the decision-making process - there is a lack of community education and culturally appropriate information and resources for Aboriginal and Torres Strait Islander peoples - a dual process between assessment by Child Safety about suitability to place a child, followed by a second Blue Card assessment that results in a different outcome - greater communication and information sharing is required between Child Safety and Blue Card Services.^{viiviii}

-Blue Card Services in the Department of Justice and Attorney-General should be recognised for the persistent and direct efforts they have undertaken to create better support for and engagement with Aboriginal and Torres Strait Islander peoples.
-The Safe children and strong communities: A strategy and action plan for Aboriginal and Torres Strait Islander peoples and organisations accessing the blue card system 2021-2025 details the actions Blue Card Services have already taken and set a plan for future action.^{ix} In 2022-23, 94 per cent of applicants who identified as Aboriginal and/or Torres Strait Islander were issued with a Blue Card.^x People who identified as Aboriginal and/or Torres Strait Islander accounted for 5 per cent of total Blue Card applicants.
+Blue Card Services in the Department of Justice and Attorney-General should be recognised for the persistent and direct efforts they have undertaken to create better support and engagement with Aboriginal and Torres Strait Islander peoples.
+The Safe children and strong communities: A strategy and action plan for Aboriginal and Torres Strait Islander peoples and organisations accessing the blue card system 2021-2025 details the actions Blue Card Services have already made and set a plan for future action.^{ix} In 2022-23, 94 per cent of applicants who identify as Aboriginal and Torres Strait Islander were issued with a Blue Card.^x People who identify as Aboriginal and Torres Strait Islander account for 5 per cent of total Blue Card applicants.
 Yet from 2017-2020, Aboriginal and Torres Islander peoples accounted for 22 per cent of negative notices.^{xi}

 The structural barriers created by Blue Card decision making frameworks for kinship care arrangements have a significant and enduring impact on the lives of Aboriginal and Torres Strait Islander children, their families and the child protection system.

-To understand the decision-making behind a negative Blue Card outcome, the QFCC requested and received a sample of case summaries from both Child Safety and Blue Card Services for 27 kinship carer households (Indigenous and non-Indigenous).
-The summaries included a group of 11 cases where a family was assessed and provisionally approved by Child Safety to be a kinship carer, and subsequently received a negative notice from Blue Card Services (either the kinship carer or an adult household member).
+In October 2022, the QFCC was provided with information that indicated that across the reporting period (2020-2021), there were 64 Aboriginal and Torres Strait Islander people, who had been provisionally approved by the Department to provide kinship care and who later received a negative notice from Blue Card Services.
+At the time, the QFCC was advised that two negative notices were the result of the applicants being disqualified people or having committed a disqualifying offence or offences of a sufficiently serious nature.
 The incongruence between the outcomes of the two distinct processes required further examination and, importantly a recognition of the immediate and long-term impact, particularly for the children and young people and their best interests.
+To understand the decision making behind a negative Blue Card outcome on a kinship arrangement, the QFCC requested and received a sample of case summaries from both Child Safety and Blue Care Services.
+The summaries included a group of 11 cases where a family had been assessed and provisionally approved to be a kinship carer by Child Safety, and subsequently assessed by Blue Card Services and received a negative notice.
 This report shares the findings of a thematic analysis of these cases.